-*, ** = level of significance at 1% and 5%
+and ** indicate level of significance at 5% and 1%, respectively

 condition i.e. under timely sown condition in the study.
 However, ACN-250 (1724.9) also reported high mean performance along with non-significant linear regression deviation (S2di) and regression coefficient (bi) tends to unity which perform stable under all environment i.e. under all dates of sowing creating stressed environment.
-These results were supported by findings of Sagolsem et al., 2013 [14], Priyamedha et al., 2017 [10], Gupta et al., 2021 [13] and Kamdi et al., 2022 [15] in Indian mustard under different environmental conditions.
+These results were supported by Sagolsem et al., 2013 [14], Priyamedha et al., 2017 [10], Gupta et al., 2021 [13] and Kamdi et al., 2022 [15] in Indian mustard under different environmental conditions.

 Considering all characters under study (table 2) it was concluded that not all of the genotypes were ideally stable for all characters.
 The stability parameters exhibited by ACN-237 reported high mean performance for all the characters under study along with stable performance for the characters viz. days to maturity, plant height and seed yield plot-1 in all high yielding environments, non-significant deviation from linear regression (S2di) and regression coefficient (bi) tends to unity.
 The genotype ACN-226 also showed stable performance for seed yield plot-1, number of siliquae plant-1, plant height and days to maturity in all environments as it showed high mean performance, non-significant deviation from linear regression (S2di) and regression coefficient (bi) not deviating from unity.
 The genotype ACN-237 and ACN-226 reported stable performance not just only in timely sown conditions but also under late sown (stressed) environment.
 The results were in accordance with Kumawat and Sharma, 2022 [3] in Indian mustard reported that the varieties namely RGN-48, RGN-73, Maya, PCR-7, CS-52 and RH-749 had higher mean for seed yield and bi =1 which can be used as stable varieties over the environments and varieties RGN-13, RGN-229, RGN-236 and RGN-303 have superior performance and responsive to optimum sowing conditions as they showed greater mean with significantly higher regression coefficient (bi).